Osage Nation: Education

+School districts in the Osage Nation include Hominy School District, Pawhuska School District, and Woodland School District of Fairfax.
+There is a private immersion school, Daposka Ahnkodapi Elementary School.
+The Bureau of Indian Education (BIE) has no affiliated nor directly-operated facilities within the nation.

+Economy

 The Osage Nation issues its own tribal vehicle tags and operates its own housing authority.
 The tribe owns a truck stop, a gas station, and ten smoke shops.

-In the 21st century, it opened its first gaming casino and as of December 2013 has seven casinos.
+In the 21st century, the tribe opened its first gaming casino and by 2013 had seven casinos.
 Casinos are located in Tulsa, Sand Springs, Bartlesville, Skiatook, Ponca City, Hominy and Pawhuska.
 The tribe's annual economic impact in 2010 was estimated to be $222 million.
 Osage Million Dollar Elm, the casino management company, is encouraging employees in education, paying for certificate classes related to their business, as well as for classes leading to bachelor's and master's business degrees.